Seasonal Affective Disorder and the ADHD Brain

 Let Go of Unrealistic Expectations

 Adults with ADD sometimes struggle with feelings of failure and disappointment during the holiday season when their unrealistic expectations don’t come to fruition.
 Rather than trying to recreate the perfect holiday of years past, acknowledge your opportunity to build new traditions, and add new wrinkles to old ones.
 Embrace change!

-Unlike any other time of year, the holiday season is a time of celebrations, family gatherings, winter activities and entertaining visitors.
+In many families, winter is a time of celebrations, including family gatherings and activities.
 For adults with ADHD or parents of children with ADHD, these variables added to existing stress, anxiety, and clutter can ignite a firestorm of tension.

 Better manage additional responsibilities and social commitments during this time by learning to pace yourself and organize your time.
 Make a list and prioritize your most important activities.
 Accept help, and allow for quiet time at regular intervals.

-The holiday season does not automatically banish reasons for feeling sad or lonely.
+The winter holidays and Valentine’s Day do not automatically banish reasons for feeling sad or lonely.
 If you have experienced the loss of a loved one, are far from family and/or friends, or are generally affected by changes in weather and light, it is OK to acknowledge that these feelings are present — even if you choose not to express them.

 Excessive drinking only perpetuates anxiety and depression.
 If you are prone to depression around this time of year, keep your alcohol intake to a minimum.